 NHMRC, under the guidance of the Health Care Committee, has reviewed the evidence for the effectiveness of homeopathy.

 NHMRC supports investigator-driven research into CM through its funding schemes such as Project Grants and Research Fellowships.
 Since 2000, NHMRC has provided more than $86 million in funding for scientific research into complementary medicine and alternative therapies, through competitive, peer reviewed processes.

 Development of evidence-based advice

 The Office of NHMRC was commissioned by the Department of Health to perform a series of systematic reviews of systematic reviews (overviews) of the scientific literature examining the effectiveness and, where available, the safety and cost effectiveness of a number of natural therapies.

-The outcomes of these reviews have been provided to the Department to assist them in their Review of the Australian Government Rebate on Private Health Insurance for Natural Therapies.
+The outcomes of these reviews were provided to the Department to assist them in their review of the Review of the Australian Government Rebate on Private Health Insurance for Natural Therapies.